Freiburg Vision Test ‘FrACT’

 Settings ▸ Acuity

-For acuity testing, the contrast value of the optotype must be near 100% for the standard definition of visual acuity; its value can be set from 1%–100% for specific questions.
+For acuity testing, the contrast value of the optotype must be near 100% for the standard (ISO) definition of visual acuity; its value can be set from 1%–100% for specific questions.
 For precise contrast presentation, stray light must be avoided and VDU-gamma must be set correctly as appropriate for your sytem (see Settings▸Gamma).
 Contrast is entered in Weber (!) format, see explanation and conversion formulae below.
 Negative values: inverted optotype (light optotype on dark background).
-But note: since it’s in Weber contrast units, a white-on-black optotype needs -∞% contrast (approximated, e.g., by -10000%; see max± buttons). {default: 100%}.
+Please note: since it’s in Weber contrast units, a white-on-black optotype needs -∞% contrast (approximated, e.g., by -10000%; see max± buttons). {default: 100%}.

 Starting LogMAR